HenrikBengtsson/startup/reference/install.md

 # Install and uninstall support for .Renviron.d and .Rprofile.d startup directories

-Install and uninstall support for `.Renviron.d` and `.Rprofile.d` startup directories by appending / removing one line of code to the `~/.Rprofile` file.
+Install and uninstall support for `.Renviron.d` and `.Rprofile.d` startup directories by appending or removing a line of code to the `~/.Rprofile` file.

 ## Usage